 1. Evaluation Is Highly Subjective

 For example, there was much talk about the S&P downgrade when the United States lost its AAA credit rating.
-Regardless of the S&P decision, the other two major credit rating agencies still give the U.S. the highest grade rating possible.
+Regardless of the S&P decision, the other two major credit rating agencies gave the U.S. a different rating, maintaining it at the highest possible level.

 2. There Can Be Conflict of Interest

 The credit rating agencies usually provide ratings at the request of the institutions themselves.
-Although they sometimes conduct unsolicited evaluations on companies and sell the ratings to investors, they usually are paid by the very same companies they are rating.
+Although they sometimes conduct unsolicited evaluations on companies and sell the ratings to investors, the agencies usually are paid by the very companies they are rating.

 3. Ratings Aren’t Always Accurate

-Interestingly, when the United States had its debt downgraded, the financial community was surprised that more investors flocked to U.S. treasuries than ever before.
+Interestingly, when the U.S. had its debt downgraded, the financial community was surprised that more investors flocked to U.S. treasuries than ever before.
 This was a clear sign that they weren’t taking the credit rating agencies’ opinions as seriously as analysts would have expected.